hapax/hapax.github.io/assets/chuzenji.md

 Thus, Aquinas arrives at the strange notion of God as a metaphysical principle of ruin.

+So I wonder: does the god of ruin smile on this place?

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake6.png" />
 </div>